Tapeline/curriculum-vitae/cv_en.typ

 )

 #resume_item[
+  - Joined a team that lacked a unified code style and documentation, which slowed down development and onboarding.
+  - Initiated and implemented a single standard for static analysis and code style for all services (ruff, mypy, wemake-python-styleguide) and a unified logging standard.
+  - Created a knowledge base: documented existing services (using the C4 model), described the business domain, and developed onboarding guides.
+  - Wrote guidelines for the team's work processes: task lifecycle, code review, test writing, and using AI for code generation.
+  - Improved code quality and maintainability, accelerated the onboarding of new employees, and made development processes more transparent.
-  - Developed services and internal libraries to simplify asynchronous communication between services, including the creation of an internal protocol for this purpose;
+  - Developed services and internal libraries to simplify asynchronous communication between services, and developed an internal high-level protocol for it.
-  - Actively integrated linters (ruff, mypy, wemake-python-styleguide, import-linter);
-  - Initiated the creation of and authored enterprise documentation (covering domain description, services, internal libraries, onboarding, and guidelines);
-  - Configured GitLab CI pipelines for testing and building (packages and Docker images);
+  - Configured GitLab CI pipelines for testing and building (packages and Docker images).
 ]

 #resume_section("Personal Projects")